Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 return a + b

-result = add(1, 2) # Works correctly
+result = add(1, 2) # Works normally

-2. What are Type Hints?
+2. What Are Type Hints?

-Python’s “type hints (Type Hints)” are a mechanism for specifying type information for functions and variables in code.
-This clarifies the intent of the code and enables static analysis tools and IDEs to perform type checking.
-Introduced in Python 3.5 by PEP 484, the feature has been expanded in subsequent versions.
+In Python, “type hints” provide a mechanism to describe the types of functions or variables in code.
+This clarifies code intent and enables static analysis tools and IDEs to perform type checking.
+Type hints were introduced in Python 3.5 via PEP 484, and the feature has been expanded in later versions.

-Purpose of Type Hints
+Role of Type Hints

 Function Type Hints